Voronoi-Studios/GridWave/docs/Core/Nodes/5_Feature.md

 CleanIsloated removes any tile that are not connected to any POI, will likely become its own feature in the future.

 > [!NOTE]
 > In my own testing I had this feature lead to more success if I was NOT using "Path Cell Selector Feature" as well.
-Have no clue why...

 ---